-As of February 15, 2022, Liminal owned approximately 87 pending patent applications.
-Of Liminal's approximately 87 pending patent applications, approximately 22 were pending U.S. utility patent applications.
-In addition, Liminal owned approximately 65 pending patent applications in foreign jurisdictions, including Australia, Canada, China, Europe, Israel, Japan, Korea, and Taiwan, corresponding to the foregoing.
-In total, Liminal owns approximately 21 patent families generally directed to its brain sensing products, including stimulation and monitoring components, electronics and circuitry, mechanical aspects, and software including AI software algorithms, and various additional features.
+As of February 15, 2023, Liminal owned approximately 7 pending patent applications.
+Of Liminal's approximately 3 pending patent applications, approximately 3 were pending U.S. utility patent applications.
+These applications are directed to its brain sensing technology, including stimulation and monitoring components, electronics and circuitry, mechanical aspects, and software including AI software algorithms, and various additional features.
 These pending patent applications (if they were to issue as patents) have expected expiration dates ranging between 2039 and 2041.